 The type of charge you may face depends largely on the type of drug involved in the alleged offense.
 Drugs are classified, or assigned to a schedule, based on a variety of factors.
 These factors include the dangerousness of the drug involved, its addictive properties, and whether or not it has any medicinal value, at least according to state and federal standards.
 The schedules are set by the U.S. Department of Justice.
 For more a list of controlled substances and where they fall within the federal DOJ’s schedule, you can click here.
-Also, for further details about the different drug charges in Virginia, consult with a Virginia drug attorney.
+Also, for further details about the different drug charges, consult with a Northern Virginia drug attorney.

 This section of the Commonwealth code covers a number of subsection that deal with different amounts or different types of drugs.
 In general, the section is based on the premise that it is illegal for a person to manufacture, distribute, sell, give, or possess with the intent to distribute a controlled substance.
 See Section 18.2-248(A).

 If you are found guilty of the manufacture, sale, giving, distribution, or possession with intent to distribute of a Schedule I or II substance that isn’t methamphetamines you face the possibility of a felony conviction that may result in five to 40 years in prison and a fine up to $500,000.
 See Section 18.2-248(C).